open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 On the other side of the bridge, a pool of Envoy load balancers distributes the streams across a pool of collectors running the OTel-Arrow receiver, after terminating TLS.
-We use a round-robin configuration for Envoy, because we found it performs better than the least-loaded policy for balancing long-lived streams.
+We use a round-robin configuration for Envoy because we found it performs better than the least-loaded policy for balancing long-lived streams.
 We configure both Envoy and the OTel-Arrow receiver’s HTTP/2 max_concurrent_streams setting to 1 to improve load balance.

 The pipeline is fully synchronous, with the originating OTel SDKs and all the intermediate pipeline stages waiting for the backend to respond to every request.
-Neither pool of collectors is configured to retry, we configure the OpenTelemetry SDKs to retry instead.
+Neither pool of collectors is configured to retry.
+We configure the OpenTelemetry SDKs to retry instead.

 ### Experimental method